Dystopia Chapter 10: A Promotion with Perks

 “This way, please”, as she said softly, sauntered away knowing full well I would follow.

-Following behind, I ask her name.
+Following behind, I asked her name.

-“Not today, this way.”
+“Not today.
+This way.”

-Across the quad, she stopped at the main building, opened a door and directed me, “enter, turn left, turn right and have a seat.”
+Across the quad, she stopped at the main building, opened a door and directed me, “Enter, turn left, turn right and have a seat.”

 I did.
 Inside, dark, the air stale, body odor, I found a table, one chair, a curtain separating me from the other side where a voice directed me to sit.
 A plastic sheet covered the floor.
 This felt way too familiar.
 My weapon back in my cubical.